elaelheni/inf2050-exemples-build/README.md

 ## Troubleshooting

-### Un message indique qu'une extension du BIOS est désactivée
+### VT-x is disabled in the BIOS for all CPU modes

 Le message suivant peut subvenir lors de la première exécution de Vagrant: